 What is your ideal day at the beach?
 A big umbrella and a good book?
 Boogie boarding and sand castles?
 Wading in the waves?
-Between Charleston’s 4 public beaches, each with its own unique scene and amenities, Charleston truly has it all.
+Whether you are planning a day trip or a weeklong summer stay, the top beaches to visit in Charleston SC include these four easily accessible public beaches, each with its own unique scene and amenities.
 Locals tend to visit the beach closest to their home (for obvious reasons), which means the beaches often mirror the communities that border them, but no matter where you are staying in Charleston, you’re always just a few minutes from putting your toes in the sand.

 Affectionately known by locals as “funky Folly” for its laid back vibes, Folly Beach offers a classic, casual beach experience.
 The iconic fishing pier, home to local eatery Pier 101, is the perfect place to take in the panoramic ocean views and look back at the island’s shore.
 The pier and surrounding beach are part of Folly Beach County Park, which offers amenities including lifeguard supervision, beach patrol, public restrooms, snack bar and equipment rentals (beach chair/umbrella, fishing tackle, etc.).
 A short way down the beach surfing hotspot ‘The Washout’ draws amateurs and pro’s alike with some of the best surf in the Carolina’s.